Categorifying computable reducibilities: Medvedev doctrines

 We also show that, for every $X$, $\MedvedevDoctrine(X)$ is a distributive lattice with $\bot=\{\pca{A}\}$ and $\top=\emptyset$, where the join and the meet of the lattice are induced respectively by the following operation on mass problems: \begin{itemize} \item $A \lor B:= \{\pairing{a,b} \st a\in A \text{ and } b\in B\}$, \item $A \land B:= A \sqcup B = \{ \str{0}\concat a \st a \in A \} \cup \{\str{1}\concat b \st b\in B \}$, where $\str{n}\concat f(0):=n$ and $\str{n}\concat f(i+1):= f(i)$. \end{itemize}

-Next we want to show that the lattice of Medvedev degrees is not a Heyting algebra (see \cite[Thm.\ 9.2]{Sorbi1996}) but only a co-Heyting algebra (i.e.\ a Brouwer algebra, see \cite[Thm.\ 9.1]{Sorbi1996}), where the subtraction operation is defined as $A\subtraction B := \min\{ C \st B \le A \lor B\}$.
+Next we want to show that, for every $X$, $\MedvedevDoctrine(X)$ is a co-Heyting algebra (i.e.\ a Brouwer algebra, see \cite[Thm.\ 9.1]{Sorbi1996}), where the subtraction operation is defined as $A\subtraction B := \min\{ C \st B \le A \lor B\}$.
 In other words, this subtraction is an `implication' with respect to the join of the lattice.
+The fact that, in general, $\MedvedevDoctrine(X)$ is not a Heyting algebra follows from the fact that $\MedvedevDoctrine(1)$ is not (see \cite[Thm.\ 9.2]{Sorbi1996}).